kubernetes-sigs/cluster-api/docs/proposals/20200602-machine-phase-hooks.md

 ### CRDs
 Seems like we’d need to sync information to and from a CR.
 There are different approaches to CRDs (1-to-1 mapping machine to CR, match labels, present/absent vs status fields) that each have their own drawbacks and are more complex to define and configure.

+### Runtime Hooks
+[Runtime Hooks](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20220221-runtime-SDK.md) provide a more generic extensibility model but are more complex to implement.

 ## Upgrade Strategy